11ty/11ty-website/src/docs/languages/custom.md

 node --require esbuild-register node_modules/.bin/eleventy
 ```

-## Overriding an Existing Template Language
+## Overriding a Built-in Template Language

-You can override existing template languages too!
+<span id="#overriding-an-existing-template-language"></span> You can override built-in template languages too!
 (Thank you to [Ben Holmes of Slinkity for this contribution](https://github.com/11ty/eleventy/pull/1871)).

 In these example, we switch from the Eleventy default `markdown-it` to `marked` for markdown processing.